Simplifying Benefits

 Make coverage and key benefits clear at a glance

 The first problem we addressed was that members landed on Benefits & Coverage with no clear starting point.
-They saw a long list of internal benefit categories, but not a simple answer to "Where am I in my plan, and what do I usually use?"
+They saw a long list of internal benefit categories, but not a simple answer to "Where am I in my plan?"

 Early explorations